Inspectioneering/taskrunner/README.md

 option.

 Optionally, you can reference a bootstrap file that will be called before any tasks are run.
 This is useful, for example, if you need to connect to your database for specific tasks.
+Furthermore, you may use a PSR-3 logger such as Monolog by assigning it to the `$taskLog` variable in your bootstrap file.

 The tasks.yml file contains each of the individual tasks and any required and optional parameters for each.
 For example: